-Allen Frimpong and I did a training last night for about 14 people working in social change, disability movement, harm reduction, art and faith communities.
+Allen Frimpong and I offered a training about working in complexity for about 14 peers in social service, social justice, disability movement, harm reduction, art and faith communities.

-The group studied the Cynefin Framework and then discussed what it takes to stay in inquiry rather than depending on what we already know.
+We studied the Cynefin Framework and discussed what it takes to stay in inquiry rather than depending on what we already know.

-The harvest from that conversation centered the importance of personal resolve and healthy relationships as a foundation for staying with ‘not knowing’ until emergence can happen.
+The harvest from our conversation centered the importance of personal resolve and healthy relationships as a foundation for staying with ‘not knowing’ until emergence can happen.

-Their reflections surfaced the importance of personal practice (re-framing personal discomfort with not knowing, letting go of ego, dedication and persistence, seeing value in your own position) and group practice (building trust and safety, honest communication and commitment to learning in our teams).
+Our reflection surfaced the importance of personal practice (re-framing personal discomfort with not knowing, letting go of ego, dedication and persistence, seeing value in your own voice/location) and group practice (building trust and safety, honest communication and commitment to co-learning) when working in complexity.

 is about getting unstuck and trying something new with you.